sharetribe/flex-docs/src/docs/concepts-transactions/default-negotiation-process/index.md

 The Sharetribe Web Template default implementation for the reverse negotiation flow [takes this limitation into account](TODO).
 It prevents the customer from making counter offers after 50 transitions, and from requesting changes to the order after 90 transitions.
-You can change these thresholds with custom development.

 </info>